Information and resources relating to the use of UK Airspace

 Should weather conditions deteriorate below the proscribed minima for cloud and visibility, then Instrument Meteorological Conditions (IMC) exist and the flight must operate under more stringent IFR.
 For an aircraft to be flown within IMC, it must be:

-IFR is, for the most part, mandatory within controlled airspace and an IFR flightplan must be filed.
+IFR is, for the most part, mandatory within Class A-C airspace and an IFR flightplan must be filed.
 This enables the controllers to apply the required levels of separation to aircraft operating within controlled airspace and for traffic information to be provided to IFR traffic operating outside of controlled airspace so that the pilot can separate themselves sufficiently.

 Airspace Use & Rules